Mtanaka77/Water_and_Hydrate_by_Molecular_Dynamics_TIP5P_Simulation/README.md

 ### To Obtain the Initial Equilibrium for 298 K ###

-We will use salt ions of Na(+) and Cl(-) initially as the dryrun to give random noises.
+To give random noises, we will use salt ions of Na(+) and Cl(-) initially as the dryrun.
 The 6x6x6 water clusters use 64 Na(+) and 64 Cl(-) ions and a run time is t=1700, which is enough for that amount of water.
 We can see randomized water clusters.
 Afterwards, the salt ions are gradually removed, and the dryrun for water is continued for 5 periods